ch264/WP-GH-actions/README.md

 A WordPress Plugin to push new pages or updates from your headless Wordpress CMS to a Frontend, such as a Gatsby App on AWS via GitHub Actions.

-You can find the full Twilio blog post [here](https://www.twilio.com/blog/create-wordpress-plugin-rebuild-gatsby-app-aws-github-actions)

 ## Prerequisites

 * Your WordPress CMS has already been connected to your Gatsby App.
 If not, this [Youtube video](https://www.youtube.com/watch?v=DH7I1xRrbxs) will help you get started.